 The answer to that question would be a resounding yes.
 If patients are well enough to have sex in the hospital, they are well enough to be discharged from the hospital before they develop discharge.
 Looking down the road, I think the patient's actions opened up the hospital to liability.
 I wonder if this patient will sue the hospital for pregnancy related complications due to ongoing alcohol and tobacco abuse.
 It would appear to me that getting pregnant in the hospital would be considered a hospital acquired never event.
 No patient should ever get pregnant in the hospital.
 Perhaps this will require a smack down by the Joint Commission.

 If your patient is having sex in the hospital, hospital discharge planning should be initiated immediately before you have to figure out if they need a script for for Flagyl, Zithromax or Rocephin.
-This hospital someecard helps explain.
+This original Happy Hospitalist hospital ecard helps explain.